react-native-webrtc/react-native-webrtc/Documentation/BasicUsage.md

 ## Creating a Peer Connection

-Here we're creating a peer connection required to get a call started.
+Here we're creating a peer connection required to actually get the call started.
 You can also hook up events by directly overwriting functions instead of using event listeners.

 ```javascript